artgenexyz/mint-NFT-template/README.md

 # Mint NFTs on Webflow

+> :warning: WARNING: This code is not longer supported, the new one is here: https://github.com/buildship-dev/webflow-nft-components/tree/main/mint

 No coding skills required!
 Check out our ready-to-use template: https://textapes.art.

 [Contact us](https://buildship.dev) to get these Webflow templates and deploy your creator-owned NFT collection